CanDIG/candigv2-ingest/README.md

 Run moh_ingest.py.
 This will represent severals options:

-1. Run check: check if the you are ready to ingest the data.
+1. Run check: check if ingest is possible
 2. Ingest data: import the data into katsu
 3. Clean data: reset the database to the clean state.
 Use this if you want to start over.
 WARNING: be careful in production environment, as it irreversibe.